 In the healthcare environment, a patient’s mental outlook can be a strong indicator of how quickly he or she can physically recover.
-The personality of the nursing staff and quality of care that a patient receives can heavily influence their mental state.
+The personality of the nursing staff and the quality of care that a patient receives can heavily influence their mental state.
 It is essential for a nurse to exemplify compassion and sensitivity to all patients.
-For this reason, nurses are the cornerstone of healthcare systems and their role is characterized by regular contact with patients.
-The represent a valuable resource and they are usually the first point of contact in healthcare facilities.
+For this reason, nurses are the cornerstone of healthcare systems, and their role is characterized by regular contact with patients.
+They represent a valuable resource and they are usually the first point of contact in healthcare facilities.

 Working environments that are less than ideal can also affect the quality of care provided to patients by nursing staff.
 Compassionate care is expressed more effectively with actions than words.

 In recent years, policymakers in the health sector have started paying a lot of attention to compassion.
 Ultimately, this is aimed at delivering care with decency and humanity.
-For this reason, nurses should aim to give patients the same level care as they would wish for their loved ones.
+For this reason, nurses should aim to give patients the same level of care as they would wish for their loved ones.
 For highly motivated healthcare staff, such a desire is the hallmark of excellence in nursing.

 Some studies have shown that compassion impacts the effectiveness of treatment.
 Patients attended by a compassionate nurse tend to share more information about symptoms and concerns.
 In turn, this allows the practitioner to make an accurate diagnosis.

 The Elements Of Compassion

 Compassion requires staff to give something in the form of kind acts or words.
 However, personal factors, fatigue, or organizational circumstances can hamper the quality of care.
 These factors create an unwanted gap between the practitioner’s intentions and capabilities.
 The absence of compassion often attracts outrage from the media, the public, or civic organizations.